This post may contain affiliate links.

 3. Anthony No Sweat Body Protect

 This all-natural anti-chafing cream might be marketed towards men, but it’s a real thigh saver for women as well.
 This unique formula goes on the skin as a cream, but it dries down to have a powder finish.
 It is made with tapioca starch to absorb moisture and a derivative of macadamia oil to prevent friction.
 A percentage of the proceeds from this product will be donated to prostate cancer research.
-It is available at Dermstore.
+It is available at Dermstore and Amazon.

 4. Healing Honey Stick

 This chafing cream stick uses the power of honey to speed up the healing of thigh chafing.
 It contains moisturizing honey, protective beeswax, and healing propolis.
 It has a refreshing scent that comes from a collection of powerful essential oils, including tea tree oil and lavender oil.
 This anti-chafing cream is ideal for treating the skin, but it may also help with prevention.
-Get it from The Grommet!
+Get it from The Grommet or Amazon!

 5. Elon Skin Repair System